victrme/Contrast.js/README.md

 import Contrast from 'contrast-js'

 const contrast = new Contrast(
   ".background",   // The CSS selector for the element containing the image ".target",       // The CSS selector for the target element {
-        once: true                   // The module runs only once; on window resize by default
+    once: true,               // The module runs only once; on window resize by default
     backgroundSize: "cover",  // "cover" or "contain" based on the background-size property in css
     backgroundColor: false,   // Apply contrast to background color; font color by default
     theme: {                  // If you want to prebuild light & dark colors
       light: "#bddfe0",       // Light color HEX
       dark: "#334054"         // Dark color HEX
     },
   }
 );

 contrast.launch();